 - Advocates for Youth – A one-point youth assistance resource for LBGT youth.
 A collection of videos, websites where information and help can be obtained.

 - LGBT Youth.gov – Child welfare, homelessness and housing, juvenile justice, events, and celebrations.

-- LGBT Youth Resources – A list of the national organization on the rights, health, and protection of gay, lesbian, bisexual and transgender youth.
+- LGBT Youth Resources – A list of the national organization on the rights, health, and protection of gay, lesbian, bisexual, and transgender youth.

 - The Alliance for GLBT Youth – Provide prevention as well an intervention of this community and partners with other agencies in the Miami area to support GLBGTcommunity as well as youth.
-They also organize education programs to promote understanding and acceptance by the straight community.
+They also organize educational programs to promote understanding and acceptance by the straight community.

 If you are a resident of Knoxville and need utility assistance, there are several free energy programs that can help you.
 There are local community action programs as well as government...